jenngllg/LearningSoulsGameGULLUNGCOSTA/bin/Readme.md

 Nous avons mis le get en public et le set en protected

 4.
-Les classes Hero et Monster présentent une erreur "the type Hero/Monster must implement the inherited abstract method Character.computeProtection()" car la méthode est déclarée abstraite dans la classe mère (Character, devenue abstraite par la suite car elle possède une méthode abstraite), mais pas définie dans les classes qui héritent de cette dernière (Hero/Monster).
+Les classes Hero et Monster presentent une erreur "the type Hero/Monster must implement the inherited abstract method Character.computeProtection()" car la methode est declaree abstraite dans la classe mere (Character, devenue abstraite par la suite car elle possede une methode abstraite), mais pas definie dans les classes qui heritent de cette derniere (Hero/Monster).

 __________________________________________________________________________ TP4 __________________________________________________________________________________________________

 3.
 Nous n'avons plus besoin de l'attribut menu car MenuBestOfV3 est un HashSet.

-HashSet : It makes no guarantees as to the iteration order of the set; in particular, it does not guarantee that the order will remain constant over time. => l'ordre s'ajout des éléments n'est pas garanti, et leur position n'est pas toujours la même
+HashSet : It makes no guarantees as to the iteration order of the set; in particular, it does not guarantee that the order will remain constant over time. => l'ordre s'ajout des elements n'est pas garanti, et leur position n'est pas toujours la meme

 LinkedHashSet : This implementation differs from HashSet in that it maintains a doubly-linked list running through all of its entries.
-This linked list defines the iteration ordering, which is the order in which elements were inserted into the set (insertion-order). => l'ordre des éléments est gardé car chaque élément est lié à l'élément se trouvant avant et à celui se trouvant après lui-même
+This linked list defines the iteration ordering, which is the order in which elements were inserted into the set (insertion-order). => l'ordre des elements est garde car chaque element est lie a l'element se trouvant avant et a celui se trouvant apres lui-meme